[HISTORY: Adopted by the Town Board of the Town of Haverstraw 8-9-1999 by L.L. No. 11-1999. Amendments noted where applicable.]

 - ESTABLISHED PLACE OF BUSINESS

-- A building, commercial or residential, in which or where a person transacts business and deals in goods, wares, merchandise or services, which shall have been in operation for at least 90 days.
+- A building, commercial or residential, in which or where a person transacts business and deals in goods, wares, merchandise, property (real or personal), services or commodities, which shall have been in operation for at least 90 days.

-- One or more persons of either sex, a firm, partnership, a corporation or any individual representative or agent thereof with proper identification (ID), such as a driver's license or photo ID with proper addresses.
+- One or more persons of either sex, a firm, a partnership, a corporation, a company or any individual representative or agent thereof with proper identification (ID), such as a driver's license or photo ID with proper addresses.

 - A. Any person who, by going door to door or by standing in any street or public place:

-- (1) Offers to sell merchandise, wares or other goods.
+- (1) Offers to sell merchandise, wares or other goods or property (real or personal).

 - (2) Takes orders for the future delivery of merchandise, wares or other goods.